Script Revision Lab in English

-Participants have ample independent time outside of the workshop sessions to structure as they feel best fits their creative process.
+Participants have ample independent time outside of the workshop and one-on-one sessions to structure as they feel best fits their creative process.
 This can mean working and revising on their own, discussing their work with each other in a more informal way, or using some of this time to reflect, think, or get some downtime.

 After the residential workshop is over, a follow-up session is held online in January/February.
 Participants are expected to have progressed with their scripts to the stage of an extensive rewrite of their draft.
 The follow-up sessions with the facilitator focus on the rewrites, remaining issues and possible solutions.